 \subsection{Related work}

-Due to the presence of the nonconvex set $\mathcal{X},$ the nonconvex problem \eqref{eq:original_problem-1} is $\mathcal{NP}$-hard \cite{Hardt2014}.
+\paragraph{Convex relaxation approach} Due to the presence of the nonconvex set $\mathcal{X},$ the nonconvex problem \eqref{eq:original_problem-1} is $\mathcal{NP}$-hard \cite{Hardt2014}.
 A common way to deal with this issue is to avoid this inherent nonconvexity altogether by convexifying the original problem.
-The relaxation of the sparsity constraint leads to the popular \textsf{Lasso} formulation and its many variants \cite{Hastie2015}, whereas relaxation of the low-rank constraints produces the nuclear norm based convex models \cite{Fazel2008}.
+The relaxation of the sparsity constraint leads to the popular \textsf{LASSO} formulation and its variants \cite{Hastie2015}, whereas relaxation of the low-rank constraints produces the nuclear norm based convex models \cite{Fazel2008}.

 The basic advantage of the convex relaxation technique is that, in general, a globally optimal solution to a convex problem can be computed reliably and efficiently \cite[\S 1.1]{boyd2004convex}, whereas for nonconvex problems a local optimal solution is often the best one can hope for.
-Furthermore, if certain statistical assumptions on the data generating process hold , then it is possible to recover exact solutions to the original nonconvex problems with high probability by solving the convex relaxations (see \cite{Hastie2015} and the references therein).
-However, if these stringent assumptions do not hold, then solutions to the convex formulations can be of poor quality and may not scale very well \cite[\S 6.3 and \S 7.8]{jain2017non}.
+Furthermore, if certain statistical assumptions on the data generating process hold, then it is possible to recover exact solutions to the original nonconvex problems with high probability by solving the convex relaxations (see \cite{Hastie2015} and the references therein).

+However, when stringent assumptions do not hold, then solutions to the convex formulations can be of poor quality and may not scale very well \cite[\S 6.3 and \S 7.8]{jain2017non}.
 In this situation, the nonconvexity of the original problem must be confronted directly, because such nonconvex formulations capture the underlying problem structures more accurately than their convex counterparts.